learn-javascript-courses/checkin/README.md

 ## Things to Keep in Mind

+* Not sure where to start?
+Try the [Universal React Boilerplate](https://github.com/cloverfield-tools/universal-react-boilerplate#universal-react-boilerplate) or take a peak at some [sample code](https://github.com/ericelliott/checkin).
 * Don't export any classes.
 If you need to instantiate anything, use a factory function.
 * Use **pure functions** wherever you can.
 A pure function does not mutate anything outside itself.
 A pure function does not produce side effects.
 Given the same inputs, a pure function will always return the same output.
 * Notice how much of the program state can be represented as lists of things: